 - 1. Technical Readiness Level.
 It is a big challenge if a system has a low TRL and a high SIL.
 E.g. a high-speed switch is at TRL4 today and should be SIL4 (like for railway).
-This is important for the first Hyperloop line that will include switches. - 2.
-Safety instrumented functions, their link to the design and how they work as safety barriers. - 3.
-Design, regulation and standardization are developing about instrumented systems and the research could be improved for the pod as a part of the tube. - 4.
+This is important for the first Hyperloop line that will include switches.
+Another is the gate valve.
+In addition, there will be very few suppliers of such systems. - 2.
+Safety instrumented functions (SIS), their link to the design and how they work as safety barriers.
+And in addition, spurious trips could be dangerous.

+- 3. Design, regulation and standardization are developing about instrumented systems and the research could be improved for the vehicle as a part of the tube. - 4.
 SIL determination with the effect on it of Safety Instrumented Functions (SIF) from sensor to final element, variable depending on design, typology of line and context. - 5.
-Development processes and related safety aspects, such as Agile, DevOps, etc. - 6.
+Development processes and related safety aspects, such as Agile, DevOps, SafeScrum etc. - 6.
 Further safety analysis involving software, big data and Machine Learning and Artificial Intelligence techniques, depending on design, typology of line and context. - 7.
 Machine Learning and Artificial Intelligence safety processes and how to integrate them into future functional safety standards (e.g. ISO/IEC draft TR 5469). - 8.
 Electromagnetic compatibility inside a tube; - 9.
 Relevant magnetic levitation aspects; - 10.
 Safety cases and safety manuals as described in IEC 61508-2:2010 and IEC 61508-3:2010, to be improved in the next edition, and DIA, as described in ISO 26262-8:2018 and a security case as described in EN TS 50701.
 Maintenance of safety cases, including modules/items/products should also be looked into. - 11.
 Valves: pressure and gate effects.

-2.17.
-Conclusions on hazard identification and safety case approach
+3.22 Conclusions on hazard identification and safety case approach